 Discussion of this work among the MPOs began in 2016, and it was added to the OMPOC work program in 2017.
-During 2018-2019, SKATS staff will review and collaborate on this project with the other MPOs.
+Substantial coordination took place during 2018-2019, but no decision was made.
+During 2019-2020, SKATS staff will continue to review and collaborate on this project with the other MPOs.
 No specific completion date has been determined.